Designer & artist, SF-based. I specialize in making interactive experiences that cross mediums: physical, digital, sound.

-Interactive experiences for physical, digital, sound.
-I love objects, unserious charts, old Internet, creating ethically, fearlessly, & with technical rigor.
+I love objects, unserious charts, creating ethically, fearlessly, & for people first.

 Project Type